ixa-ehu/ixa-pipe-ned/README.md

     - it: 2050
     - nl: 2060

-If you wanted to change the port numbers, please do so at the corresponding server_$lang.properties in the [ixa-dbpedia-spotlight](https://github.com/ixa-ehu/ixa-dbpedia-spotlight) repository.
-Note that you will also need to change the corresponding server_$lang.properties in `dbpedia-spotlight/conf/` directory.

-**Once you have a [DBpedia Spotlight Rest server running](https://github.com/ixa-ehu/-spotlight-installer)** you can send queries to it via the ixa-pipe-ned module as follows:
+**Once you have a DBpedia Spotlight Rest server running you can send queries to it via the ixa-pipe-ned module as follows:

     cat ner.kaf | java -jar ixa-pipe-ned-1.0.jar -p $PORT_NUMBER